 Day 9: The river widens dramatically at this point.
 The shorelines now take on a desert appearance with endless beaches of sand.
 The land is pancake flat, with many tundra ponds.
 Wildflowers and arctic cotton grow in what little soil they can exist.
 The rock is of a deep maroon scattered intermittently along the sandy shores.
 No rapids in this section but the current still pushes us along nicely at about 6 knots

 Day 10: Campion moss blooms in small mounds along the sandy shores with bright colors of purple and white.
 Maybe you’ll see a Tundra wolf looking for a meal of goose.
 We often make good time in this section allowing time for campsite relaxation and even swims in the frigid waters along the beaches of the Back.

 Day 11: Today the topography again changes about 10km above Hawk Rapids.
 The river winds and picks up some speed as it enters the canyon above the rapid.
 There are 4 to 5 easy swifts and the river slows again until the beginning of Hawk rapids proper.
 Hawk is a series of three rapids of which each section can be separately scouted and in most water levels paddled along the edge.
 There is plenty of calm water between each section.
 The final section of canyon walls str adorned with dark black and deep red stone.
 Though the current pushed you along rather quickly so its hard to take them in from on the water.
 We’ll camp not far downstream from this mystical area.

 Day 12: Layover Day at or around Hawk Rapids.

 Day 13: We’ll depart the canyons to begin the search for a suitable landing zone in preparation for the pickup.
 The normal landing area is 10-15km beyond Hawk Rapids.

-Day l4 (Aug 3): Charter Bush Plane pick up and flights out to Baker Lake.
+Day l4: Charter Bush Plane pick up and flights back to Yellowknife.